hargurjeet/LJMU_Thesis_Results_Hargurjeet_Singh/README.md

     - Training machine learning models like Random Forest and XGBoost.
     - Fine-tuning thresholds to optimize performance.
     - Plotting PR curves for minority classes across various thresholds to select the most suitable one.
     - Building and analyzing confusion matrices and PR curves.

+- **07-Classical_ml_training.ipynb**
+  - This notebook contains code for training machine learning models using traditional methods on tabular datasets.
+  - It employs algorithms such as Random Forest and XGBoost to establish a performance benchmark for classical machine learning approaches.

+- **08-Baseline_experiments.ipynb**
+  - This notebook is dedicated to training baseline models.
+  - The purpose of these models is to provide a reference point for comparing the outputs of classical machine learning models and enriched machine learning models.
+  - By establishing a baseline, you can effectively measure the improvements gained through data enrichment and advanced modeling techniques.

 ## How to Use